-The Eligible Metropolitan Statistical Area (EMSA) includes Hampden, Hampshire and Franklin Counties.
+The Eligible Metropolitan Statistical Area (EMSA) that Springfield serves includes Hampden, Hampshire and Franklin Counties.
 According to the 2018 Massachusetts Regional HIV/AIDS Epidemiological Profile, 1,234 people in Springfield are living with HIV/AIDS.
 The City has an average of 37.3 new cases per year.
 The average annual rate of new cases per 100,000 in population for Springfield is 24.4, while the average rate of new cases per 100,000 in population for Massachusetts is 9.7.

-In the EMSA, 62 percent of persons living with HIV/AIDS are men and 38 percent are women.
+In the EMSA, 62% of persons living with HIV/AIDS are men and 38% are women.
 The Latino population is over-represented among the population living with HIV/AIDS.
-The percent of the population living with HIV/AIDS and identifying as Latino has increased from 50 percent in 2013 to 60 percent in 2018.
-Of the population living with HIV/AIDS, 13 percent identified as White, non-Latino and 25 percent identified as Black/African American.
-Of the population living with HIV/AIDS, 74 percent were 40 years old or older, a decrease from 80 percent reported in 2013.
+The percent of the population living with HIV/AIDS and identifying as Latino has increased from 50% in 2013 to 60% in 2018.
+Of the population living with HIV/AIDS, 13% identified as non-Latino white and 25% identified as Black/African American.

+Of the population living with HIV/AIDS, 74% were 40 years old or older, a decrease from 80% reported in 2013.

-The highest contributing factor to HIV infection is injection drug use, which is the mode of exposure for 27 percent of persons with HIV/AIDS in Springfield.
+The highest contributing factor to HIV infection is injection drug use, which is the mode of exposure for 27% of persons with HIV/AIDS in Springfield.
 Other modes of exposure are male-to-male sex (24%), heterosexual sex (21%), and undetermined (22%).